SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/index.md

 The **Diary** module helps you with your scheduling, and you can stay in touch with your customers using the **Chat** feature.
 The **Sale** and **Project** modules provides additional tools for effectively managing your business.

 Within the **Marketing** module you can send a mailing to a specific group of contacts to inform them about upcoming events, company news, campaigns and other product information.
-Here you can also create forms to be used on your web site or customer centre for easier feedback, content management and sign-up.
+Here you can also create forms to be used on your website or customer centre for easier feedback, content management and sign-up.

 ### The same starting point for many tasks